✨🎤 The CyberCup Show returns on 13 February 2026!

 • Platform customisation (branding, content, tone)

-• Definition of competition calendar and success KPIs
+• Definition of the competition schedule and success KPIs

-• Technical tests and briefing with the pilot team
+• Technical tests and trial with pilot team

-• Validation of the communication kit with internal Com’ teams
+• Validation of the communication kit with internal comms teams

-• Preparation of local relays (cyber leads in the Banks and subsidiaries)
+• Preparation of local relays (cyber contacts in banks and subsidiaries)

 Week 7: Go-live